DASLab-IDA/CH-benchmark/README.md

 This work was originally published by
 [The Mixed Workload CH-benCHmark.](https://db.in.tum.de/research/projects/CHbenCHmark/?lang=en)

-We committed program optimization and solved several bugs related to memory leaks.

-This current repo is now finely adapted to latest version of software and hardware systems.
+We committed program optimization and solved several bugs related to memory leaks and now this repo is finely adapted to latest version of software and hardware systems.